kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/understanding-and-enhancing-your-self-awarenes.md

 - **Emotions**

-    As we have already demonstrated, being aware of your emotions is important to how you understand, interpret and act in situations.
-Learning happens within and outside the classroom and across a variety of scenarios and so, the ability to understand your emotions in different situations can determine if you are able to learn in that situation or not.
+    As we have already demonstrated, being aware of your emotions is important to how you understand, interpret, and act in situations.
+Learning happens in a variety of contexts, so the ability to understand your emotions in different situations can determine if you are able to learn in those situations or not.

 - **Strengths and Weaknesses**